davidesner/connection-docs/components/development-branches/diff-and-merge/merge-to-production.md

 ---
-title: Handling simultaneous changes and conflicts
+title: Merge to production
-permalink: /components/development-branches/diff-and-merge/simultaneous-changes/
+permalink: /components/development-branches/diff-and-merge/merge-to-production/
 ---

 Before we proceed to merging the development branch to the production project, there is one more scenario we need